Save big (up to $1,875) on small business tools with our free membership, business.com+

 Identify a need in the market.

-When you’re trying to start a new business, the first step is to identify an underserved need in the market.
-What is a task that consumers don’t want to do themselves and instead would pay an individual or company to complete the job for them?
+When you’re starting a DIFM-focused business, your first step is to identify an underserved need.
+What’s a task people don’t want to handle themselves and would gladly pay someone else to do?

 TipBottom line